ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

->   **Note**: The ordering of documents within the `_changes` feed is not always the same.
+    The ordering of documents within the `_changes` feed is not always the same.
 In other words, changes might not appear in strict time order.
-    The reason is that data is returned from multiple {{site.data.keyword.cloudant_short_notm}} nodes,
-    and eventual consistency rules apply.
+The reason is that data is returned from multiple {{site.data.keyword.cloudant_short_notm}} nodes, and eventual consistency rules apply.
+    {: tip}

 ## Replication Pitfalls